Richard Serra: Early life and education

-Serra studied painting at Yale University and graduated with both a BA in Art History and an MFA in 1964.
-Fellow Yale alumni include Chuck Close, Rackstraw Downs, Nancy Graves, Brice Marden, and Robert Mangold.
-At Yale Serra met visiting artists from the New York School such as Philip Guston, Robert Rauschenberg, Ad Reinhardt, and Frank Stella.
-Serra taught a color theory course during his last year at Yale and after graduating was asked to help proof Josef Albers' notable color theory book "Interaction of Color."
+Serra studied painting at Yale University and graduated with both a BA in art history and an MFA degree in 1964.
+Fellow Yale alumni contemporaneous to Serra include Chuck Close, Rackstraw Downs, Nancy Graves, Brice Marden, and Robert Mangold.
+At Yale Serra met visiting artists from the New York School including Philip Guston, Robert Rauschenberg, Ad Reinhardt, and Frank Stella.
+Serra taught a color theory course during his last year at Yale and after graduating was asked to help proof Josef Albers's notable color theory book Interaction of Color.

 In 1964, Serra was awarded a one-year traveling fellowship from Yale and went to Paris where he met the composer Philip Glass who became a collaborator and long-time friend.
-In Paris, Serra spent time sketching in Constantine Brancusi's studio, partially reconstructed inside the Musée national d'art modern on the avenue President Wilson, allowing Serra to study Brancusi's work, later drawing his own sculptural conclusions.
-An exact replica of Brancusi's studio is now located opposite the Centre Pompidou.
-Serra spent the following year in Florence, Italy on a Fulbright Grant.
-In 1966 while still in Italy, Serra made a trip to the Prado Museum in Spain and saw Diego Velazquez's painting, "Las Meninas."
-The artist realized he would not surpass the skill of that painting and made the decision to move away from painting.
+In Paris, Serra spent time sketching in Constantin Brâncuși's studio, partially reconstructed inside the Musée national d'Art moderne on the Avenue du Président Wilson, allowing Serra to study Brâncuși's work, later drawing his own sculptural conclusions.
+An exact replica of Brâncuși's studio is now located opposite the Centre Pompidou.
+Serra spent 1965 in Florence, Italy on a Fulbright Grant.
+In 1966 while still in Italy, Serra made a trip to the Prado Museum in Madrid, Spain and saw Diego Velázquez's painting Las Meninas.
+The artist realized he would not surpass the skill of that painting and decided to move away from painting.

 While still in Europe, Serra began experimenting with nontraditional sculptural material.
 He had his first one-person exhibition "Animal Habitats" at Galleria Salita, Rome.
-Exhibited there were assemblages made with live and stuffed animals which would be referenced as early work from the Arte Povera movement.
+Exhibited there were assemblages made with live and stuffed animals which would later be referenced as early work from the Arte Povera movement.

 Work

 Early work

-Serra returned from Europe and moved to New York City in 1966.
-He continued his constructions using experimental materials such as rubber, latex, fiberglass, neon, and lead.
+Serra returned from Europe moving to New York City in 1966.
+He continued his constructions using experimental materials including rubber, latex, fiberglass, neon, and lead.
 His Belt Pieces were made with strips of rubber and hung on the wall using gravity as a forming device.
 Serra combined neon with continuous strips of rubber in his sculpture Belts (1966–67) referencing the serial abstraction in Jackson Pollock's Mural (1963.)
 Around that time Serra wrote Verb List (1967) a list of transitive verbs (i.e. cast, roll, tear, prop, etc.) which he used as directives for his sculptures.
 To Lift (1967), and Thirty-Five Feet of Lead Rolled Up (1968), Splash Piece (1968), and Casting (1969), were some of the action-based works with origins in the verb list.
 Serra used lead in many of his constructs because of its adaptability.
 Lead is malleable enough to be rolled, folded, ripped, and melted.
-With To Lift (1967) Serra lifted a 10-foot sheet of rubber off the ground making a free-standing form; with Thirty-five Feet of Lead Rolled Up (1968), Serra, with the help of Philip Glass, unrolled and rolled a sheet of lead as tightly as they could.
+With To Lift (1967) Serra lifted a 10-foot (3 m) sheet of rubber off the ground making a free-standing form; with Thirty-five Feet of Lead Rolled Up (1968), Serra, with the help of Philip Glass, unrolled and rolled a sheet of lead as tightly as they could.